commercetools/commercetools-sunrise-theme/README.md

 - `grunt publish` to publish the generated site to GitHub Pages (requires that you set up `config.github` in `package.json` accordingly to your GitHub repository)

-Notice that you need to enable [Travis CI](https://travis-ci.org/) and grant it access to your GitHub repository, therefore you should [define an environment variable](https://docs.travis-ci.com/user/environment-variables) named `$GH_TOKEN` in `.travis.yml` containing a [GitHub Access Token](https://help.github.com/articles/creating-an-access-token-for-command-line-use/).
+Notice that this Grunt task is designed to be running on [Travis CI](https://travis-ci.org/) by default, so you need to enable it for your project.
+In order to grant it access to your GitHub repository, [define an environment variable](https://docs.travis-ci.com/user/environment-variables) named `$GH_TOKEN` in `.travis.yml` containing a [GitHub Access Token](https://help.github.com/articles/creating-an-access-token-for-command-line-use/).